 EJBCA has a modular support for Publishers.
 A publisher can be any external source where you want to send issued certificates and CRLs to be stored.

-The Publisher architecture is modular, and it is possible to implement custom publishers that can be integrated and set up in the Admin GUI.
+The Publisher architecture is modular, and it is possible to implement custom publishers that can be integrated and set up in the CA UI.

 Publisher Access Rules

 The presumed administrator of publishers is the built in CA Administrator role, or more specifically a role with access to /ca_functionality/edit_publishers.
 Besides that, only the following publishers will be available for a given role: